likejin6/RAC1-latent-state-mapping/docs/README.md

 This directory contains research portfolio materials for the RAC1-LUAD perturbation-informed tumor-state mapping project.

-These documents are intended for research communication, graduate program applications, advisor interviews, and project presentation.
-They are project reports and portfolio materials, not peer-reviewed publications.

 ## Files

  `1_page_Project_Brief_Likejin_RAC1_LUAD.pdf`                   One-page English project brief for quick project overview